As Grand Jury Investigation Heats Up, Will Allen Weisselberg Still Protect Trump?

-Category: World Politics Hits: 8Looks like Trump capo Allen Weisselberg may face charges this summer.
+Category: World Politics Hits: 12Looks like Trump capo Allen Weisselberg may face charges this summer.
 As we know, a New York grand jury has been hearing evidence and the prosecutors have been pushing the financial officer to take a deal in exchange for testifying against Trump.
 Via the New York Times: The investigation into Mr. Weisselberg focuses partly on whether he failed to pay taxes on valuable benefits that Mr. Trump provided him and his family over the years, including apartments and leased cars as well as tens of thousands of dollars in private school tuition for at least one of his grandchildren.
 In general, those types of benefits are taxable, although there are some exceptions, and the rules can be murky. [...]
 As part of the investigation into the fringe benefits Mr. Trump provided, Mr. Vance’s prosecutors have sought records for Mercedes-Benz cars leased for Mr. Weisselberg, his wife and other Trump Organization employees over the course of more than a decade, according to a person with knowledge of the matter.
 The full scope of the investigation into Mr. Weisselberg, including whether prosecutors are considering other charges against him separate from the fringe benefits, could not be determined.
 It is rare for prosecutors to build a criminal case solely around a failure to pay taxes on fringe benefits.

 Read more https://crooksandliars.com/2021/06/grand-jury-investigation-heats-will-allen